pogo-account-checker/Pogo-Account-Checker/README.md

 username01,password01
 username02,password02
 ```
 Then transfer the file to your phone.
 Next open the app, press the `set accounts` button, grant root permission forever, and select the file.
 Press start to start checking the accounts.
 The checked accounts can be found in the `PogoAccountChecker` folder on your phone.
-In this folder there will be a maximum of five files:
+In this folder there will be a maximum of seven files:
 * `not_banned.txt` - contains accounts that still work.
 * `banned.txt` - contains accounts that are banned.
 * `wrong_credentials.txt` - contains accounts that don't exist or have a wrong username/password.
+* `new.txt` - contains accounts that have never been logged in to Pokémon Go.
 * `locked.txt` - contains accounts that are locked.
 Locked accounts can't be accessed untill their password gets changed.
 * `not_activated.txt` - contains accounts that have not been activated via the activation email.
 * `error.txt` - contains accounts for which checking failed 10 times in a row, this can for example happen when there is no internet connection.